Publishing property value updates to Amazon DynamoDB

 /properties/a1b2c3d4-5678-90ab-cdef-33333EXAMPLE

-In this procedure, you create a rule in Amazon IoT Core that parses the property value notification messages and inserts data into a DynamoDB table.
+In this procedure, you create a rule in Amazon IoT Core that parses the property value notification messages and inserts data into an Amazon DynamoDB table.
 Amazon IoT Core rules parse MQTT messages and perform actions based on the contents and topic of each message.
-You can create a rule with a DynamoDB action to insert data to a DynamoDB table that you create as part of this tutorial.
+Then, you create a rule with a DynamoDB action to insert data to a DynamoDB table that you create as part of this tutorial.

 To create a rule with a DynamoDB action